Why should you apply test automation?

 - Impractical Manual Tests: These extremely-hard-to-execute test cases are also good candidates for automation.
 An example would be a test routine where the tester needs to interact with a certain control either in split seconds or after an exact timeout.

 The benefit of test automation for these types of testing is greatly affected by which automation tools are used.
 While test automation often requires investment upfront in terms of time, budget and expertise, some tools require considerably much less than others.
-For example, Selenium and Katalon Studio are free test automation tools while TestComplete and HP UFT are comprehensive automation solutions but they are very costly.
+For example, Katalon Studio isa free, comprehensive test automation solution.
 For a more detailed discussion of these tools, refer to A Comparison of Automated Testing Tools.

 It’s understandable that most of the time, the testing team cannot convert every single case of their manual test into automation.
 However, an optimal rate as much as 70% test coverage would remarkably improve the general quality of the product.